purpleidea/flabbergast/flabbergast-manual.md

 Flabbergast is a rather unique programming language.
 It is best-described as an object-oriented macro system, though it's best not to associate it too much with object-oriented programming.
 Conceptually, it is based on a proprietary programming language used at Google for creating configurations.
 At Google, this language is much despised because it is difficult to debug and has many design flaws.
 However, it is special in that it is a member of a unique language family.
 It has features from other languages: particularly functional languages and object-oriented languages.
 Flabbergast aims to be the second in that family of languages and, hopefully, be more loved by being easier to debug, easier to understand, and more semantically sturdy.

 It is important to understand the niche for Flabbergast: it is a configuration language.
 The configuration of some systems is rather trivial: `fstab` and `resolv.conf` have remained virtually unchanged over many years.
 More complex programs, such as Apache, BIND, Samba, and CUPS have significantly more complicated configurations.
 The complexity is not a function of the configuration itself; indeed `smb.conf` is just an INI file.
-Complexity comes because there's a desire to share common configuration between elements (e.g., the list of privileged users among SMB shares).
+Complexity comes because there's a desire to share common configuration between elements (_e.g._, the list of privileged users among SMB shares).
 Configuration files start to grow awkward macro systems, get preprocessed using M4 or the like, or get evermore specific configuration operations to migrate the complexity into the binary.

 Flabbergast, in some ways, is like a macro system.
 However, macro systems, such as M4 and the CPP, operate by manipulating text or tokens and can only ever output more text or tokens.
 Flabbergast is a language meant to manipulate structured configuration: frames.
 Frames can behave somewhat like objects: they can have inheritance relations, they can be extended, and, finally, rendered into a standard configuration format, which might be the frames themselves or it could be text.
 Either way, the needs of the configuration remain in the Flabbergast language; not the binary consuming the configuration.
 Moreover, Flabbergast makes it possible to write libraries of utilities and templates for configurations.